 University of Rochester Center for Advanced Brain Imaging and Neurophysiology (UR CABIN) offers pilot and feasibility funds (up to $10,000 per award) to support innovative, investigator-initiated basic and clinical neuroscience research using the PRISMA 3T magnet (up to 6 awards available).

 For more information and to download the RFA, click here.
-Application submissions are due on Monday, March 16th.
+Application submissions are due on Friday, May 1st.

 Suzanne Haber Honored by Society of Biological Psychiatry for Research on Mental Disorders